omniscientjs/omniscientjs.github.io/_guides/02-editing-using-immutable-cursors-with-omniscient.md

 What is really happening with `props.cursor.update()`?

-when you do
+When you do

 ```js
 props.cursor.update(function () { return 'Hello'; });
 ```

-An event (`swap`) is triggered in immstruct, and with Omniscient and React, you render the entire structure again, with:
+A `swap` event is triggered in immstruct, and with Omniscient and React you render the entire structure again with:

 ```js
 function render () {